 A Jury Verdict Research study found that the median award in rear-end truck accident cases throughout the country is $93,909.
 Remarkably, plaintiffs recover damages in only 63 percent of truck accident cases that go to verdict.
 That study is based on verdicts rendered throughout the United States from 1997 to 2007.
-I wish I had newer data but this is all we have.
+I wish I had newer data, but this is all we have.

 There is a lot of confusion about median and average verdict data in accident cases.
 Lawyers who are not exactly math wizards, except when computing 40%, use median and average interchangeably.
-This study provides median, not the average truck accident verdict.
-Clearly, the average truck accident verdict would be substantially higher because a full twelve percent of the verdicts in rear end truck accident cases are over $1 million.
+This study provides the median, not the average truck accident verdict.
+Clearly, the average truck accident verdict would be substantially higher because a full twelve percent of the verdicts in rear-end truck accident cases are over $1 million.
 There is a lot of debate about which figure is better but, certainly, the median figure is more useful in computing case values.

-Generally speaking, rear end accident cases are less serious than most other types of truck accidents.
+Generally speaking, rear-end accident cases are less serious than most other types of truck accidents.
 But, when you are dealing with big rig trucks, that conventional wisdom goes down the tubes.
-There is a great deal of wrongful death rear end accident truck claims, just because rear end accidents are common and large trucks kill.
+There is a great deal of wrongful death rear-end accident truck claims, just because rear-end accidents are common and large trucks kill.